praszuk/josm-street-lamps-style/README.md

 - Supports `light:count` and `light:direction` tags – renders multiple (up to 8) light points for a single lamp.
 If `light:direction` is missing, it falls back to default angles.

 ## Settings
-Open JOSM's Advanced Settings and type "street_lamps".
+Open JOSM's Advanced Preferences and type "josm-street-lamps-style".
 You can modify the following attributes:
 - `base_circle_glow_size`
 - `base_circle_glow_opacity` (0.0-1.0)
 - `light_point_icon_size`